Doing What’s Right

 - Do not arrange with others to lessen competition.

 Personal trading in securities

 - Do not engage in trading activities that abuse or undermine the integrity of the capital markets.

 - Do not use inside information or share it with others.
-Do not trade securities (including BMO securities) based on material, non-public information – that is, information which could have a significant effect on the market price or value of a security if the public were made aware of it.
-These actions violate securities regulations, as well as, our Code of Conduct.
+Do not trade securities (including BMO securities) based on material, non public information - that is, information which could have a significant effect on the market price or value of a security.
+These actions violate securities regulations, as well as our Code of Conduct.

-- Do not spread rumours to manipulate a security price.
+- Do not spread rumors to manipulate a security price.
 Do not engage in market timing of securities and mutual funds.